 DPRK is disaster-prone, regularly subject to intense rain, floods, and droughts.
 In August 2016, flooding in North Hamgyong province was described as the largest natural disaster in northern DPRK in almost a century, and was declared a national emergency of highest priority.
 Around 138 deaths were reported, over 30,000 houses were damaged, submerged, or destroyed, and nearly 70,000 people were displaced.?

 Humanitarian access and operations are negatively impacted by the tense international political environment, and by international and bilateral sanctions imposed on the DPRK, particularly because of the government’s nuclear programme.?

-INFORM measures DPRK's risk index as 5.6/10.
-The country also has poor coping capacity, with an estimated lack of coping capacity index of 6.9/10.?
+INFORM measures DPRK's risk index in 2018 as 5.1/10.
+The country has a poor coping capacity, with an estimated lack of coping capacity index of 6.7/10.?

 No recent significant humanitarian developments.
 This country is being monitored by our analysis team.
 Last checked 11/06.